-Governance documents within the RCMC governance framework comprise standards, frameworks and policies which set out the requirements for the identification, measurement, monitoring, management and reporting of risks, for effective oversight of compliance and effective management of capital.
+Governance documents within the ERM governance framework comprise standards, frameworks and policies which set out the requirements for the identification, assessment, measurement, monitoring, managing and reporting of risks and effective management of capital.
 Governance standards and frameworks are approved by the relevant board committee.
 Governance policies are approved by the management committee or sub-committee, the relevant ROC sub-committee, the ROC itself or, where regulations require board approval, by the SBSA Board or the relevant board committee.